 - Anderson et al. (2017).
-An overview of the progress and challenges of peatland restoration in Western Europe. - Bonn et al. (2017).
+An overview of the progress and challenges of peatland restoration in Western Europe. - Barry, T.A. et al (1973).
+A survey of cutover peats and underlying mineral soils.
+Soil Survey Bulletin No. 30.
+Dublin, Bord na Móna and An Foras Taluntais. - Bonn et al. (2017).
 Peatland restoration and ecosystem services- science, policy and practice. - Carroll et al. (2009).
 Sphagnum in the Peak District.
 Current Status and Potential for Restoration.
 Moors for the Future Report No 16. - Clark & Rieley (2010).
 Strategy for responsible peatland management. - Eades et al. (2003).
 The Wetland Restoration Manual. - Farrell & Doyle (2003).
 Rehabilitation of Industrial Cutaway Atlantic Blanket Bog, NW Mayo, Ireland. - Gann et al. (2019).
 International Principles and Standards for the practice of Ecological Restoration. - Hinde et al. (2010).
 Sphagnum re-introduction project: A report on research into the re-introduction of Sphagnum mosses to degraded moorland.
 Moors for the Future Research Report 18.

 - Joosten & Clarke (2002).
 Wise Use of mires and peatlands Background and Principles including a framework for Decision-making. - Lindsay (2010).
 Peatbogs and Carbon: a Critical Synthesis to Inform Policy Development in Oceanic Peat Bog Conservation and Restoration in the Context of Climate Change. - Mackin et al. (2017).
 Best practice in raised bog restoration in Ireland.
 Irish Wildlife Manuals, No. 99.
 National Parks and Wildlife Service, - McBride et al. (2011).
 The Fen Management Handbook, (2011), Scottish Natural Heritage. - McDonagh (1996).
 Drain blocking by machines on Raised Bogs.
 Unpublished report for National Parks and Wildlife Service. - NPWS (2017a).
 National Raised Bog Special Areas of Conservation management plan.
 Department of Arts, Heritage and the Gaeltacht. - Quinty & Rochefort (2003).
 Peatland Restoration Guide, second edition.
-Canadian Sphagnum Peat Moss Association and New Brunswick Department of Natural Resources and Energy. - Renou-Wilson et al. (2011).
+Canadian Sphagnum Peat Moss Association and New Brunswick Department of Natural Resources and Energy. - Regan, et. al. (2020).
+Ecohydrology, Greenhouse Gas Dynamics and Restoration Guidelines for Degraded Raised Bogs.
+EPA Research Report.
+Prepared for the Environmental Protection Agency by Trinity College Dublin. - Renou-Wilson et al. (2011).
 BOGLAND Sustainable Management of Peatlands in Ireland.
 STRIVE Report No 75 prepared for the Environmental Protection Agency. - Schouten (2002).
 Conservation and Restoration of Raised Bogs: Geological, Hydrological and Ecological Studies.
-Dúchas - The Heritage Service of the Department of the Environment and Local Government, Ireland; - Thom (2019).
+Dúchas The Heritage Service of the Department of the Environment and Local Government, Ireland; - Thom (2019).
 Conserving Bogs Management Handbook. - Wheeler & Shaw (1995).
 Restoration of Damaged Peatlands with Particular Reference to Lowland Raised Bogs Affected by Peat Extraction. - Wittram et al. (2015).
 A Practitioners Guide to Sphagnum Reintroduction.
 Moors for the Future Partnership.